Root Awakening

 “Give it twenty minutes.”

-Alex looked at the shell, then at Dale, then around the room again.
+Alex looked at the shell, then around the room.
 The couple in the corner.
 The laptop guy.
-The bartender replacing a bowl of dried herbs Dale didn’t know the name of.
-“These are your people,” Alex said.
+The bartender replacing a bowl of dried herbs somewhere behind the bar.

 “These are people who want to sit somewhere without getting drunk.
 There’s a distinction.”